Yeom-JinHo/Yeom-JinHo/README.md

 **Frontend Developer** focused on **Interactive UI** & **Performance**
 - I’m passionate about visual presentation and currently focusing on interactive UI.
 - With DJing as my hobby, I also have a deep interest in music.
+[Listen here](https://soundcloud.com/ye0m2)

 ---